JCrete/jcrete2016/README.md

 ## Adding Materials

-Please create a subfolder with a short tile of your session without special characters and spaces under the folder for the day.
+Please create a subfolder with a short title of your session without special characters and spaces under the folder for the day.
 If you have only text, markdown is preferred.
 Then please add a link to the schedule.

 Please create a README.md in that folder, saying who was the convenor of the session.